kenken182/FoodEase-New/README.md

 If you want to pull from this repo, a few things:
 1. In config of the API folder, you will need to fill in your MongoDB URI, which you can get from MongoDB Atlas.
 2. Yeah, set up your mongoDB Atlas.

+July 7 2019 Commit:
+API Routes for the grocery list is setup.
+Users can now get, post and update ingredients to their ingredient list.
+Next step: Make a mock list of a recipes ingredients, which will return the missing ingredients and the number of missing ingredients.
+Basically, compare two arrays, and find which ones are different.